arrayfire/arrayfire-fortran/README.md

 - `make`

-- `Linux` Right now other distributions are not supported
+- `Linux` Right now other operating systems are not supported

 Contents
 ---------------